So you bought yourself a DSLR camera. What now? You obviously need more lenses.

 - Tamron – LD

-Distortion is a different lens error, where straight lines toward the edges of the image is bent either inward or outward.
-Most lens manufacturers take this into account during construction and correct it in the best possible way, but it can still occur that you come across specifications, indicating that the lens has correction for exactly this.
+Distortion is a different lens error, where straight lines toward the edges of the image are bent either inward or outward.
+Most lens manufacturers take this into account during construction and correct it in the best possible way, but you might still come across specifications indicating that the lens has correction for this distortion.

 - Pentax – AL

 - Sigma – ASP